 The following documentation must be submitted:

-- Your completed application form which includes a 500 word personal statement from the candidate, providing an account of progress to date.
+- Four copies of your completed application form which includes a 500 word personal statement from the candidate, providing an account of progress to date.

-- Three copies of a written piece of work of c.6000 words (for example a draft thesis chapter).
+- Four copies of a written piece of work of c.6000 words (for example a draft thesis chapter).

-Applications must be received by the Graduate School Office no later than 31 May 2016.
+Applications must be received by the Graduate School Office no later May 31, 2017.
 Late applications will not be accepted.
 The application form is available as a Word or PDF document, below.

 As well as the paper copies, you must also email your completed application form and other documents to us by no later than 31 May 2016.
 Late applications will not be accepted.